2TallTyler/improved_town_industries/README.md

 These two goals together encourage players to both serve a town well, and encourage it to expand by supplying growth cargos.

+## Industry Placement Rules

+* Primary industries spawn only near towns (as opposed to cities), and are generated in "regions" if enabled in NewGRF parameters.
+They can be funded outside their set region, but must still be near a town (not a city) and may also have elevation requirements.
+Farms cannot be within 30 tiles of another Farm, to prevent field overlap.

+* Secondary industries can only appear in cities, within about 15 tiles of the furthest house from the center.
+With the exception of Banks and Incinerators, only one secondary industry may appear in each city — to avoid cheesing the production mechanic with one big production city.
+Banks replace houses and must be facing a road in a city, and Incinerators must be at least 100 tiles from other Incinerators.
+These rules all apply even when funding an industry.

 ## Town Growth

 ITI 2 is designed to be used with the [Renewed Village Growth](https://github.com/F1rrel/RenewedVillageGrowth) script, which adds cargo delivery requirements for towns to grow: